 For Her: Seamless Underwear – perfect to wear underneath leggings which are my go-to van life pants.

-17. Coffee Mug.
 When in doubt, get them a coffee cup.
-You can go funny, cute, custom… the options here are unlimited.
+You can go funny, cute, or custom… the options here are unlimited.
 This is a fun gift that is sure to get some laughs!

 After buying the van, building it out, furnishing it, and getting all the basic necessities, often the last thing that we have money left over to spend on are accessories and decorative stuff.
 Here are some gift ideas that will make the campervan feel more like a home on wheels!